…stern black and white rules (to follow or else),

-WHO GETS AN ADRENAL PROBLEM: No, not everyone does while being poorly treated on T4, or being underdosed on T3 or NDT.
+WHO GETS AN ADRENAL PROBLEM: The gray area is that not everyone gets a cortisol problem while being poorly treated on T4, or being underdosed on T3 or NDT.
 But subjective observation reveals that a LOT do.
-Another gray area of experiences.
 Here’s a few ways people find out…also check out Chapter 5 in the revised STTM book.

 SUPPlEMENTS TO LOWER HIGH CORTISOL: No, it’s not taking a massive amount of known cortisol-lower supplements, like five of this along with five of that along with five of another.
 15 pills??
 No!
+What a great way to stress your liver.
 A high % of those trying to lower high cortisol report success doing it on just one particular supplement where the high is occurring.
 One example is Holy Basil, and as reported for many, just two capsules does the trick for a particular high, or three capsules does the trick.
 A much less percentage report needing four or so.
 Some report combining supplements, like one holy basil and one Relora, or two each…etc. It just varies and they all work if enough is taken, is appears Here’s a page about this and there’s even more in the revised STTM book

 OPTIMAL AMOUNTS OF CORTISOL SUPPLEMENTATION: Gray areas!
 With HC (prescription hydrocortisone given via your doctor) and women, it appears the majority end up at 30 mg (after doing DATS aka Daily Average Temps as we learned from Dr. Rind).
 But some find their optimal amount at 27.5, for example, and perhaps a smaller bunch right at 25 mg.
 Some even end up 32.5…all the latter after doing those Daily Average Temps to find their correct physiologic amount.
 It’s not as common, we’ve noticed, for a woman to need 35 mg, but we figure it could happen.
 Note that for what appears to be many, if they are going up that high, it’s because they have inadequate aldosterone that needs discovery and treatment.